pwall567/kotlin-mustache/README.md

 An inverted section is a block of text to be processed once, if the value is null or the following:

 - `Iterable` (`List` etc.), `Array`, `Map`: if the collection or map is empty
-- `Enum` values: if the enum to not have the specified value
+- `Enum` values: if the enum does not have the specified value
 - `String` etc.: if the string is empty
 - number types: if the number is non-zero
 - `Boolean`: if the value is `false`